 The decline of Nature in Mankind's destructive wake.
-Entry for Word Pictures Contest 7/19
+1st Place in Word-Pictures Contest!

 In deepest blue she dwelled and sang,

 at home in the heart of the sea.